The worst experience for a cyclist is to have to endure an uncomfortable ride.

 Rims that are made of steel alloy are particularly sturdy.
 A double-walled tire construction provides additional cushioning, ensuring a better experience on longer rides.

 Tires that are 26 inches (or 700C) are ideal to put on a bike for heavy riders.
-For added traction, choose tires that have thick waffle tires or knobby tread.
+For added traction, choose the bigger wide tires that have thick waffle tires or knobby tread.
 (2)

 Braking and shifting mechanisms